rayshift/translatefgo/README.md

 #### Languages
 - A Spanish translation for F/GO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.
 - A Portuguese Brazilian translation is also available.
+- New!
+A French translation is now available.

 ### Installation
 Requirements: Android 5, 6, 7, 8, 9, 10, 11, 12, 13 are supported.
 Root is not required.